rorybufacchi/EgocentricValueMaps/README.md

 ## Usage Examples

-# Run analyses for figures and stats
+### Run analyses for figures and stats
 The scripts necessary to create each figure and the corresponding stats are in the 'Figures' and 'Stats' folders.

-# Generate data
+### Generate data
-To generate the simulated data for both ANN and tabular simulations, run CreateDataForPlots.m !
-WARNING: !
+To generate the simulated data for both ANN and tabular simulations, run CreateDataForPlots.m

+*! ----------------WARNING:-----------------!*

 This will take VERY long to run.
 It is recommended to either run sub-sections of this file independently, or better yet just load the the files from the online Matlab Workspaces (also shown below), while running the scripts in the 'Figures' folder.
-!
-WARNING: !

-# MATLAB Workspaces
+### MATLAB Workspaces
-* WARNING: YET TO BE FULLY UPLOADED*
 The necessary MATLAB workspaces for this project can be downloaded from the following link(s):

-* WORK IN PROGRESS*
+*----------------WORK IN PROGRESS----------------*

 - [Workspace 1](https://zenodo.org/record/XXXX) (Hosted on Zenodo)
 - [Workspace 2](https://figshare.com/articles/dataset/YYYY) (Hosted on Figshare)

-* WORK IN PROGRESS*
+*----------------WORK IN PROGRESS----------------*